If you came to me for help with irregular periods, I would think very carefully about your thyroid.

 Natural treatment for thyroid

-If you do have underactive thyroid, then that is what you need to treat to get your periods back.
-First of all, consider taking thyroid hormone which is a natural treatment and can very be helpful.
-You can use standard T4 medication (thyroxine), or a combination T4 plus T3 prescription such as desiccated thyroid.
+If you do have an underactive thyroid, then that is what you need to treat to get your periods back.
+You can take standard T4 medication (thyroxine), or a combination T4 plus T3 prescription such as desiccated thyroid.

 Beyond just taking thyroid hormone, you can support your thyroid with natural treatment.
 That usually means correcting the autoimmunity that underlies most cases of underactive thyroid.

 - Eliminate wheat gluten to reduce thyroid autoimmunity.

 - Supplement selenium to reduce autoimmunity.
 A safe dose is 100-150 mcg per day.